 Below is a set of exercises for the sections covered in the courses.
-These are to be handed in regularly and will be selectively graded, generally on Fridays; I will email you no later than Monday to let you know which exercise sets are due on Friday.
-It is fine to work on these exercises with other students in the class but each person should write up her or his own solutions.
+These are to be handed in regularly and will be selectively graded, generally on Thursdays; I will email you no later than the weekend to let you know which exercise sets are due on the following Thursday.
+It is fine to work on these exercises with other students in the class, but the exercises you hand in should be your own write-up and not copied from someone else.

 If you need more exercises, just pick some near those assigned.
 There are also review questions and supplementary exercises at the end of each chapter.
 This entire syllabus is available on my webpage in case you lose it.